FIVE MOST SURPRISING FINDS

 The Depression That Nobody Sees

-Sara McLanahan, a Princeton sociologist, and Gary Sandefur, a University of Wisconsin sociologist, published Growing Up with a Single Parent in 1994, drawing on four nationally representative datasets to analyze outcomes of children raised in single-parent versus two-parent households (McLanahan & Sandefur, Growing Up with a Single Parent: What Hurts, What Helps, Harvard University Press, 1994).
+Sara McLanahan, a Princeton sociologist, and Gary Sandefur, a University of Wisconsin sociologist, published Growing Up with a Single Parent in 1994.
+They drew on four nationally representative datasets to compare outcomes of children raised in single-parent versus two-parent households (Harvard University Press, 1994).

-Among their findings: girls raised without fathers showed significantly higher rates of depression, anxiety, and emotional distress compared to girls raised in intact families, even after controlling for income, maternal mental health, and family conflict prior to the father’s departure.
+Among their findings — girls raised without fathers showed significantly higher rates of depression, anxiety, and emotional distress compared to girls in intact families, even after controlling for income, the mother's mental health, and family conflict before the father left.

-Paul Amato’s comprehensive meta-analysis of the divorce and family structure literature, updated in 2001, confirmed and extended these findings (Amato, Children of Divorce in the 1990s: An Update of the Amato and Keith (1991) Meta-Analysis, Journal of Family Psychology 15, no. 3, 2001).
-Across 67 studies from the 1990s, involving tens of thousands of children, the pattern was consistent:
+Paul Amato's comprehensive review of the divorce and family structure research, updated in 2001, confirmed these findings (Journal of Family Psychology 15, no. 3, 2001).
+Across 67 studies from the 1990s, involving tens of thousands of children, the pattern was consistent.

 The invisibility is the cruelty.
 When a fatherless boy commits a crime, the system sees him — the police see him, the courts see him, the media sees him, the statisticians count him.
 When a fatherless girl slides into depression, withdraws from school, accepts mistreatment from a boyfriend because she has no template for what respectful male attention looks like, and quietly reproduces the conditions of her own childhood, nobody sees her.
 She does not appear in a crime statistic.
 She does not make the evening news.
 She is invisible in the way that women's suffering has always been invisible — internal, private, and therefore uncounted.

-Among Black women aged 18 to 25, the National Institute of Mental Health reports depression rates approximately 30 percent higher than among white women in the same age range (NIMH, Major Depression, 2027).
-Black women are less likely to receive treatment for depression and anxiety, less likely to be correctly diagnosed, and less likely to have access to mental health services.
-And while multiple factors contribute to these disparities, the research is clear that father absence is an independent contributor, a wound that predates the others and makes them harder to bear.
+Among Black women aged 18 to 25, the National Institute of Mental Health reports depression rates roughly 30 percent higher than among white women in the same age range (NIMH, Major Depression, 2027).
+Black women are less likely to receive treatment for depression and anxiety.
+They are less likely to be correctly diagnosed.
+They are less likely to have access to mental health services.
+Multiple factors drive these gaps, but the research is clear that father absence is an independent contributor — a wound that comes before the others and makes them harder to bear.

 Boys: External